Modems

 But you can get your modem to send extra control commands, if you're

 having problems with it making calls.
-Using what's known as the AT command
+Using what's known as the

-language, you can change all kinds of other settings, including the
+company that invented it in 1977), you can change all kinds of other settings, including the

 maximum and minimum communication speed, how long the modem will wait